joejuma/precompiled-freetype2-win64/README.md

 This is a built verison of Freetype2, that only has what's necessary to include in a C++ program.

 ## Usage
+1. Download and extract the archive.
-1. Add `freetype-2.13.2/include/` to your projects additional includes.
+2. Add `freetype-2.13.2/include/` to your projects additional includes.
 You MUST do this directory - other paths use `<>` includes relative to it, so you can't get around this.
-2. Add `#include <ft2build.h>` and right after `#include FT_FREETYPE_H` to your includes somewhere in your project.
+3. Add `#include <ft2build.h>` and right after `#include FT_FREETYPE_H` to your includes somewhere in your project.
-3. You're all set.
+4. You're all set.

 ## How It Was Built
 This is a note for how it's built using Visual Studio on Windows, since it wasn't 100% straight-forward, should you ever want to build a new version.